The GSI Squad

 Dan Rovin (owner)

 Resident extrovert Dan Rovin handles most of the studio’s bookings and much of the bidness for the studio’s record label GSI Records.
-A fierce saxophonist, his music projects include the free-jazz trio Karl 2000 (alongside Austin) as well as the jazz spoof project Killin’ Cats.
+A fierce saxophonist, his music projects include the free-jazz trio Karl 2000 (alongside Austin) and the newly released ‘Live in Manhattan - A John Coltrane Tribute’.
 He’s also been working closely with Reggie Workman, former John Coltrane bassist, to archive Reggie’s fascinating catalogue of live performances throughout his 60 year career.
 An impressive mind for sports analysis and stats, Dan is the driving force behind and co-host of the GOAT podcast - a GSI hosted podcast that scrutinizes the legacies of various NBA legends (alongside Austin and Diego) and More Than The Score, another sports podcast with Austin.

 Additional attributes: undefeated Madden champion, Hebrew language ambassador, turn upper